 Twelve people actually signed up for that mission, but to call them a team would be unfair to the word.
 We were twelve very different individuals in each of whom God had a major work to do, and it seemed he was sending them all to Belgium to do that work in them together; but that also he somehow wanted to work through them to the people there in Belgium.
 Of course, none of us had any idea what lay ahead.
 This photo below actually shows part of the team as we were preparing to leave after the mission had ended.

 Twelve people packed into a little minibus with all their luggage and barely enough room to breathe for eighteen hours as we travelled to Belgium was certainly a way to begin to get to know each other.
 The driving was shared between LaVere Soper, mission leader, and Fraser Ogston, assistant to LaVere.
 When we arrived in Belgium, the first sight that greeted us was the local church folks erecting a large tent for the meetings that would be led by the ‘team’ that they were expecting.
 We met the pastor, Francis, and his wife Ingrid, both of whom had full time jobs as well as leading the church.

 John Weeks became our diary person and, at the end of the mission, he wrote an account of what we had seen and heard.
 His account is on a subpage that you can access below.
 On a separate page accessed from below, you can see photographs from that mission.
 I scanned the photographs both to make them available and to save them – as printed photographs deteriorate over time.
 I am amazed that the photographs that I had from so long ago were mostly still in good condition, and I wanted to keep them safe in digital format.
-What follows next here is my brief my reflection on that fortnight.
+What follows next here is my own brief reflection on that fortnight.